To begin: two women — two writers, two different centuries and countries.

 Like Austen.
 (Defies reason, almost.
 Because I admire Elizabeth Gaskell and her cronies.)

 Clearly, I have no idea what makes Austen appealing.
 I’ve tried, believe me.
 Northanger Abbey was my first.
 It is clear to me why the publisher who bought it, refused to publish it for a long time.
 Wasn’t it posthumously published?
-I won’t bother to regale anyone with the plot–it is trite and wasteful, predictable and Austen plunges through its climax as if it were an afterthought.
+I won’t bother to regale anyone with the plot–it is trite and wasteful, predictable and Austen plunges through its climax as if it were an afterthought (I think that’s her point, the triviality of it).
 I get it.
 It’s a bald chase mocking the frivolity of Austen’s world.
 I just don’t know how someone could write story after story of the same thing, dressed up in different gowns, among different friends, in different (or sometimes, the same) towns.

 Another author I find delightful: Charles Dickens.
 Then I made the mistake of reading his biography.
 I need to stop this.
 The more I find out about how writers lived and what they really thought, how they worked, etc., the less their writing inspires me.
 The mere idea that Dickens’ character, Flora Finching in Little Dorrit (a novel I am rather fond of), was based on his real-life first love, bothered me.
 How dare a writer presume to be so arrogant as to use a person in such a way?
 And yet, he handles her with a pity that taps into sentimental care in a manner many writers don’t, so this added a lingering under-layer of insight to Dickens for me.